Where to Stay in Prince Edward County: Accommodation & Area Guide

 Top Accommodations By PEC Area

-Some specialize in winter visits but definitely not all of them (especially the cottage rentals/resorts).
-So be sure to check if the place is even taking bookings for your dates!
+Some are also open during the winter but definitely not all of them (especially the cottage rentals/resorts).
+So be sure to check if the place is even taking bookings for your dates.

-If you’re ready, let’s dive into basically all of the best areas to stay in Prince Edward County!
+If you’re ready, let’s dive into the best areas to stay in Prince Edward County!

 Picton – For A Central Location